Skip to main content

 note

-While the legacy file-based approach is still supported, we recommend using the .kilocode/rules/ folder structure as it provides better organization and is the preferred approach for future versions.
-The .kilocoderules file is deprecated, and .roorules and .clinerules are maintained for backward compatibility but may be subject to change in future releases.
+We strongly recommend keeping your rules in the .kilocode/rules/ folder as it provides better organization and is the preferred approach for future versions.
+The folder-based structure allows for more granular rule organization and clearer separation of concerns.
+The legacy file-based approach is maintained for backward compatibility but may be subject to change in future releases.

 Creating Custom Rules